vectordotdev/vector/rfcs/2021-10-29-9465-splunk-hec-indexer-acknowledgements.md

 ## Pain

-For the `splunk_hec` source, supporting indexer acknowledgements enables customers relying on Splunk HEC to more easily transition to vector.
+For the `splunk_hec` source, supporting indexer acknowledgements enables customers relying on Splunk HEC to more easily transition to Vector.
 Some third-party Splunk integrations (e.g. AWS Kinesis Firehose) require the indexer acknowledgement feature.

-For the `splunk_hec` sinks, supporting indexer acknowledgements improves the accuracy of vector’s end-to-end acknowledgement system when used with `splunk_hec` sinks.
+For the `splunk_hec` sinks, supporting indexer acknowledgements improves the accuracy of Vector’s end-to-end acknowledgement system when used with `splunk_hec` sinks.

 ## Overview: Splunk HEC Indexer Acknowledgement